-Some good veterinarians say that a limited amount of cat illness diagnosis can be carried out by us.
+Some good veterinarians say that a limited amount of cat illness diagnosis can be carried out by cat caregivers.
 In fact, quite a lot of diagnosis is encouraged.
-The key, though, is to know our limits and when to take our cat to a veterinarian.
-These limits must never be crossed as it might jeopardise our cat’s health.
-We should not try and diagnose from the internet alone without proper training or supervision.
+The key, though, is to know your limits and when to take your cat to a veterinarian.
+These limits must never be crossed as it might jeopardise the cat’s health.
+We should not try and diagnose from the internet alone without proper training (self-training is good too) or supervision.
 The internet tends to suggest that we can.
 This is not, therefore, an article, that tells non-qualified people how to diagnose cat health problems.
 But it does show how to approach this important topic with a commonsense attitude – I hope.

-My opening statement comes direct from some fine vets who have written excellent books that are meant to be used by cat “owners” (cat caretakers) to diagnose cat illness and administer some treatment.
-However, these books make it clear as to when we should stop diagnosing and treating and when we should go to the vet!
+My opening statement comes direct from some fine vets who have written excellent books that are meant to be used by cat ‘owners’ (cat caretakers or caregivers) to diagnose cat illness and administer some treatment.
+However, these books make it clear as to when we should stop diagnosing and treating and when we should go to the vet 👍.

 If the cat is breathing the airway should be cleared.
 If there is breathing and a pulse the treatment is mouth to nose breathing (artificial breathing) and if there is breathing but no pulse the treatment is CPR (artificial breathing and heart massage).

 I have explained this to give an example of how we can be usefully employed to do some cat illness diagnosis.
 There are many other examples.
 Taking one at random: dehydration.
 Cat dehydration can be very serious when a cat is ill.
 It may be due to inadequate fluid intake.
 This may be as a result of a loss of appetite as a lot of water is found in commercial cat food (80% water sometimes).
 A spot of cat illness diagnosis can tell us if our cat is suffering from dehydration as a result of an illness.